Updated March 2026

 If you have a compliance history, you should qualify for first-time abatement.
 Good tax compliance means you have previously been consistent with your tax obligations, including:

-• You did not get any penalties during those past three years, or if you did, they were removed for a reason other than first-time abatement.
+- You did not receive any penalties in the past three years, or if you did, they were removed for a reason other than first-time abatement.

 You can get relief from the following penalties: